Inapproximability of the Partition Function for the Antiferromagnetic Ising and Hard-Core Models: NP-Hardness Results

 \section{NP-Hardness Results}

 In this section, we give the proofs for our NP-hardness results.
-We will prove the following theorem, which allows us to prove Theorems~\ref{thm:hardcore},~\ref{thm:Ising},~\ref{thm:2spin}. \begin{theorem} For a given $\Delta$, assume that $(B_1,B_2,\lambda)$ lie in the non-uniqueness region.
+We will prove the following theorem, which allows us to prove Theorems~\ref{thm:hardcore},~\ref{thm:Ising},~\ref{thm:2spin}. \begin{theorem} Let $\Delta\geq 3$.
+Assume that $(B_1,B_2,\lambda)$ lie in the non-uniqueness region of the infinite tree $\TD$.
 Moreover, assume that Condition~\ref{cond:maxima} holds.
 Then, unless NP$=$ RP, there is no FPRAS for the partition function of the 2-spin model with parameters $B_1,B_2,\lambda$ in graphs with maximum degree $\Delta$. \end{theorem} With Theorem~\ref{thm:mainNP} at hand, it is straightforward to prove Theorems~\ref{thm:hardcore},~\ref{thm:Ising},~\ref{thm:2spin}.

-\begin{proof}[Proofs of Theorems~\ref{thm:hardcore},~\ref{thm:Ising},~\ref{thm:2spin}] Theorem~\ref{thm:2spin} follows immediately from Lemma~\ref{lem:secondmax2spin} and Theorem~\ref{thm:mainNP}.
-Theorem ~\ref{thm:hardcore} was known to hold for $\Delta=3$ and $\Delta\geq 6$ (\cite{Sly10}, \cite{Galanis}).
+\begin{proof}[Proofs of Theorems~\ref{thm:hardcore},~\ref{thm:Ising},~\ref{thm:2spin}.]
+Theorem~\ref{thm:2spin} follows immediately from Lemma~\ref{lem:secondmax2spin} and Theorem~\ref{thm:mainNP}.
+Theorem~\ref{thm:hardcore} was known to hold for $\Delta=3$ and $\Delta\geq 6$ (\cite{Sly10}, \cite{Galanis}).
 Lemma~\ref{lem:secondmaxhardcore} in combination with Theorem~\ref{thm:mainNP} prove the cases $\Delta=4,5$ as well.

 We now prove Theorem~\ref{thm:Ising}.
 In the case of Ising model with no external field, note that Lemma~\ref{lem:secondmax2spin} and Theorem~\ref{thm:mainNP} give hardness for $\Delta\geq 3$ when

 The theorem will be proved once we show that this can be extended to the region $0<B<\frac{\sqrt{d}-1}{\sqrt{d}+1}$.
 Observe that hardness for $B,\Delta$ gives hardness for $B,\Delta+1$.
 It is easy to check that for $d\geq 2$, it holds that